SoftInstigate/restheart-website/support.md

 permalink: /support
 ---

-# Open source support
+# Free support

-RESTHeart is dual licensed under the open source [GNU AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) and the business friendly [RESTHeart Commercial License](https://github.com/SoftInstigate/restheart/blob/master/COMM-LICENSE.txt).
+If you are a student, individual developer or a small Web agency and comfortable with the AGPL v3 license, then using the product for free, as open source, is likely to be your best option.

 -   Community support is available by opening a [Github issue](https://github.com/SoftInstigate/restheart/issues) or on [Stackoverflow](https://stackoverflow.com/questions/tagged/restheart).
 -   You can also chat on [Gitter](https://stackoverflow.com/questions/tagged/restheart) or join our [Facebook community](https://stackoverflow.com/questions/tagged/restheart).
 -   The source code is published on its [GitHub repository](https://github.com/softInstigate/restheart/).

-If you are a student, individual developer or a small Web agency and comfortable with the AGPL v3 license, then using the product for free, as open source, is likely to be your best option.

 ---

 [GitHub repository](https://github.com/softInstigate/restheart/){: .btn}

 # Subscription

+RESTHeart is dual licensed under the open source [GNU AGPL v3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) and the more business-friendly [RESTHeart Enterprise License](https://github.com/SoftInstigate/restheart/blob/master/COMM-LICENSE.txt).

 When a company is not comfortable with the AGPL open source license or need **dedicated technical support**, then it could purchase a **RESTHeart Subscription**, which comes with: